 2Meteorological Department, Geographical Faculty, Moscow State University, Vorobyevy gory, Moscow, 119899, Russia

 Figure 1 shows model predicted SST and wind stress anomalies in the tropical Pacific for the next four seasons in the case of the statistical atmosphere (model 1).
-These are ensemble averages of 12 forecasts started from Sep-Oct-Nov 2006 conditions.
+These are ensemble averages of 12 forecasts started from Jun-Jul-Aug 2008 conditions.
 For producing the initial conditions of the individual forecasts, random noise was added to the system with an approach similar to Kirtman and Schopf (1998).
-Models 1 and 2 (Figure 2) are predicting slightly warm conditions for 2007.
+Model 1 (Model 2 (Figure 2)) is predicting a return to neutral (slightly warm ) conditions in 2009.

 Caveat: The forecasts shown above are experimental in nature.
 The reader is forewarned that the methods/forecasts are new and subject to future change and improvement.

 Chen, D., S. E. Zebiak, A. J. Busalacchi, and M. A. Cane, 1995: An improved procedure for El Niño forecasting: Implication for predictability.
 Science, 269, 1699-1702.